Special equipment: Pizza stone and pizza peel

 Set a pizza stone on the lower rack of the oven, remove the other racks, and preheat to 500 degrees F.

 Pick the dough up and toss it back and forth between the palms of your hands until it begins to stretch, forms a rough disc, and gets thinner.
 Drape the dough over your hands, tuck your fingers in, and gently pull your knuckles toward the outer edge of the dough.
 Continue, rotating the dough as you go, until it is about 10 inches in diameter.
-Work slowly, allowing the weight of the dough itself to stretch the circle.
-Do not force it or the dough will tear and the crust can become too chewy.
+Work slowly, allowing the weight of the dough itself to stretch and do not force it or it will tear and can make the crust too chewy.

 Dust the work surface with a little more flour and set the crust back down.
 Press it with your fingers and pull it gently at the edges to even out the circle.
 Using a small ladle, evenly spread about 1/4 cup of the tomato sauce over the surface of the dough, leaving a 1/2-inch border around the edge.
 Scatter the mozzarella pieces from the center out, leaving space between the cheese.
 Tear the basil leaves in half and scatter the pieces over the pizza.

 Open the oven door.
 Set the front of the peel on the back edge of the pizza stone.
 Shake the peel very lightly to make sure the dough is not stuck and will slide.
-Holding the peel at a 45-degree angle, jiggle it until the pizza begins to slide off; once it reaches the edge of the peel, shake the peel lightly a few times and then pull it out in one swift motion to drop the pizza onto the hot stone.
+Holding the peel at a 45-degree angle, jiggle it until the pizza begins to slide off; once it reaches the edge of the peel, shake it lightly a few times, and then pull the peel out in one swift motion to drop the pizza onto the hot stone.
 Immediately close the oven door and cook until the crust begins to char on the bottom and edges and cheese is melted and bubbly, 8 to 10 minutes.

 Put the yeast in a measuring cup and dissolve it in about 1/2 cup of the water.
 In a large bowl, dissolve the salt in the remaining water.